Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/zone.md

 <TilesetViewer src="/assets/world.png" />
 :::

+In addition, when determining the `x,y` coordinates of a zone, you can use the console command `mod.get_pos` to get the world map coordinates where the current player character is located.

 ## Custom Zone Type

 You can use a custom zone type defined in a C# DLL.